hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

 Note that these numbers include a fixed time of about 3 milliseconds to emit the window results.
-The chart is pretty self-explanatory: the default GC, G1, is pretty good on its own, but if you need even better latency, you can use the experimental Z collector.
+The chart is pretty self-explanatory: the default collector, G1, is pretty good on its own, but if you need even better latency, you can use the experimental Z collector.
 Reducing the GC pauses below 10 milliseconds still seems to be out of reach for Java runtimes.
 Shenandoah came out as a big loser in our test, pauses regularly exceeding even the G1's default of 200 ms.